chiwa/sertis-mini-blog/README.md

-# Mini Card Assignment for Chiwa Kantawong
+# Mini Blog Assignment for Chiwa Kantawong

 This demo application is build by spring-boot and using in-memory DB(H2) that provide the Mini Card API.